craftech-io/pipeline-generator/README.md

 https://docs.gitlab.com/ee/ci/variables/#cicd-variable-precedence

-To avoid this situation you can use the `--export-aws-vars` to export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables in the spript section. eg:
+To avoid this situation you can use the `--export-aws-vars` to export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables in the script section. eg:

 ```yaml
 .dev_terragrunt_plan_template: